Convair B-58 Hustler: Origins

 The genesis of the B-58 was the Generalized Bomber Study (GEBO II) issued in February 1949 by the Air Research and Development Command (ARDC) at Wright-Patterson AFB, Ohio, for the development of a supersonic, long-range, manned bomber aircraft.
 ARDC sought the best attainable quantitative data, challenging the industry to devise their own solutions to attain the stated goal.
 Work on the proposed bomber's design was to begin less than two years after sustained supersonic flight had been achieved.
 According to aviation authors Bill Gunston and Peter Gilchrist, while some military officials were keenly interested in the prospective use of supersonic bombers, others held doubts about the propulsion systems and materials science required for supersonic operations, as well as the much higher fuel consumption relative to subsonic counterparts.

 Despite the skepticism, multiple contractors submitted bids for GEBO II, which was viewed as an influential step towards a development contract.
-These included Boeing, Convair, Curtiss, Douglas, Martin and North American Aviation.
-The majority of submissions were relatively straightforward, unambitious, and expensive.
-Convair, which had built the XF-92A and other delta-wing fighters, evaluated swept and semi-delta configurations, then settled on the delta wing, which offered good internal volume for support systems and fuel.
-It also provided low wing loading for the airframe size, permitting supersonic flight in the mid-stratosphere at 50,000 to 70,000 ft.
+These included Boeing, Convair, Curtiss, Douglas, Martin, and North American Aviation.
+Most of the submissions were relatively straightforward, unambitious, and expensive.
+Convair, which had built the XF-92A and other delta-wing fighters, evaluated swept and semidelta configurations, then settled on the delta wing, which offered good internal volume for support systems and fuel.
+It also provided low wing loading for the airframe size, permitting supersonic flight in the midstratosphere at 50,000 to 70,000 ft.
 Most of the configurations studied mated the delta wing to a relatively slender fuselage housing a crew of two and powered by a pair of jet engines.

-The Convair proposal, coded FZP-110, was a radical two-place delta wing bomber powered by three General Electric J53 turbojet engines.
+The Convair proposal, coded FZP-110, was a radical, two-place, delta-wing bomber powered by three General Electric J53 turbojet engines.
 The performance estimates included a 1,000 mph speed and a 3,000 mi range.
 A key feature of the design was to store consumables, both weaponry and most of the fuel, within a large external pod, which enabled a smaller fuselage.
 In January 1951, Convair submitted the FZP-110 proposal, which was received later than other competing bids.
 During December 1951, a revised FZP-016 proposal was submitted, which deleted the third engine on the tail, increased the remaining two engines' thrust, and added a third crew member to operate defensive systems.

 Selection

-The Air Force chose Boeing's MX-1712 and Convair MX-1626 design studies to proceed to a Phase 1 study.
-During this period Convair took advantage of recent developments by General Electric and replaced the two large J53 engines with four smaller J79s optimized for supersonic flight.
-The recently formulated area rule was also applied to the design, resulting in aerodynamic re-profiling and an even more slender fuselage.
+The USAF chose Boeing's MX-1712 and Convair MX-1626 design studies to proceed to a phase 1 study.
+During this period, Convair took advantage of recent developments by General Electric and replaced the two large J53 engines with four smaller J79s optimized for supersonic flight.
+The recently formulated area rule was also applied to the design, resulting in aerodynamic reprofiling and an even more slender fuselage.
 Having been refined, Convair redesignated their renewed submission MX-1964.